-Following a few key steps to get organised before you list your property for sale can help avoid delays.
+Following a few key steps to get organised before you list your Nottingham property for sale can help avoid delays.

 Essential documents include:

-An experienced estate agent with local knowledge of the area your property is in will help ensure the sales process is efficient and stress free.
+An experienced Nottingham estate agent with local knowledge of the area your property is in will help ensure the sales process is efficient and stress free.
 Look for agents offering:

 One of the best things you can do is read verified reviews to find out what previous customers thought of the service they received.
 At Robert Ellis, we’re currently rating at 4.9 out of 5 stars based on over 2,500 reviews.